 Place a combusted glass fiber filter on top of each cell using solvent-rinsed tweezers.
 Then, gently and slowly press the filter down into the cell using the filter plunger.

-Label the cell bodies by number (1 – 22) for each sample and write “blank” on the blank.
+Label the cell bodies by number (1 – 22) for each sample and write “blank” on the blank cell.

 Fill the blank with diatomaceous earth (or sand) and cap with a second end cap.
 Tighten by hand.

-Preparation of Sample.
+Preparation of Samples

 Place a combusted weighing tin on the lab scale and then tare.